 Whether its pharmacy delivery or an urgent part a service tech needs to finish a job, we make it easy for senders and recipients to monitor the progress of a shipment from pickup to delivery with real-time tracking.
 There’s never a question of where a driver may be – everyone can check the delivery’s location – anytime, anywhere, from any device.
 We also capture a time and location-stamped photographic chain of custody with every delivery, so you can be sure items are picked up and dropped off at the right time and place.
 Finally, for additional security, senders can opt-in to signature verification at no extra cost.
 Everything in the platform works together to create a system that can validate accuracy across all touchpoints.

-Performance Monitoring, Rating and Training
+Performance Monitoring, Rating and Onboarding

 - 24/7 live customer support (for drivers and senders)